wurli/tidyverse-dev-bot/news-files-annotated/hms.md

 !begin-bullets-26!

+-   !begin-bullet!
--   Subsetting keeps `hms` class (#16).
+    Subsetting keeps `hms` class (#16).
+    !end-bullet!
+-   !begin-bullet!
--   `format.hms()` right-justifies the output by padding with spaces from the left, `as.character.hms()` remains unchanged.
+    `format.hms()` right-justifies the output by padding with spaces from the left, `as.character.hms()` remains unchanged.
+    !end-bullet!
+-   !begin-bullet!
--   Times larger than 24 hours or with split seconds are now formatted correctly (#12, #13).
+    Times larger than 24 hours or with split seconds are now formatted correctly (#12, #13).
+    !end-bullet!
+-   !begin-bullet!
--   Sub-second part is printed with up to six digits, for even smaller values trailing zeros are shown (#17).
+    Sub-second part is printed with up to six digits, for even smaller values trailing zeros are shown (#17).
+    !end-bullet!

 !end-bullets-26!